rubingshen/rubingshen.github.io/index.md

 I also have a methodological interest in computational social sciences.
-Based on examples from my empirical research, I attempt to illustrate how machine learning methods can provide new insights into some classic research questions in social sciences.
+Based on examples from my empirical research, I attempt to illustrate how machine learning can provide new insights into some classic research questions in social sciences.